MicrosoftDocs/winrt-related/winrt-related-src/cpp-ref-for-winrt/detach-abi.md

 ms.workload: ["cplusplus"]
 ---

-# winrt::detach_abi function (C++/WinRT)
+# winrt::detach_abi function ([C++/WinRT](/windows/uwp/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt))
-A helper function that detaches from the handle, or from the referenced interface.
+A helper function that detaches a C++/WinRT object from its referenced handle, or from its referenced interface.
 Detaching from an interface is done without decrementing the reference count, perhaps to return it to a caller.

 ## Syntax
 ```cppwinrt